-Local School Districts:
+Local School District Websites:

-The Oregon Blue Book is a web site published by the State of Oregon.
+The Oregon Blue Book is a website published by the State of Oregon.
 The following link contains an alphabetical listing of all Cities within the State.
 Each city link contains a 'Community Profile' section and a map of the area.
 Click Here

 To Order Portland's Major Newspaper; The Oregonian, 1320 S.W.
-Broadway, Portland, OR 97201; (503)
+Broadway, Portland, OR 97201; (503) 221-8240 (circulation)

 Local Weather, complete with sky cams at all the most sought after locations, just click and let your fingers tell you if it's raining.
 Does it rain all the time in Portland?
 No, a more accurate statement is that 'the sun doesn't shine all the time'.
 We get 37 inches of rain per year on average.
 It would be highly unusual to get 1" of rain in a single day, which translates into a number days with light rain.
 Winter temperatures average in the low 40's and drop below 32 degrees several times.
 Spring is wet with an average temperature of around 50.
 We always have daffodils in bloom by the end of March.
 Summer averages 80 degrees with low humidity starting around July 1st and lasting approx. 90 days with almost no rain (sprinkler season).
 It does get into the 100's four or five days per year and in the 90's about 15 days.
 Fall brings all the color changes you would expect and grow to love.
 Temperatures range between 50 and 60 with October being mostly cool and sunny.

-Tri-met, public transportation including bus, light rail, trolley and street car.
+Tri-met, public transportation including bus, light rail, trolley and streetcar.

 KGW, local news station.